 Creating a Donation Style Product

 Video Tutorial: WP Express Checkout Donation Product

 - Ensure you have the WP Express Checkout plugin installed and activated on your WordPress website.

 - Click on the ‘Add New Product‘ menu found under ‘WP Express Checkout‘ in your WordPress dashboard.

 - Configure the basic product as per usual by giving it a ‘Title‘, ‘Description‘, ‘Thumbnail Image‘ and ‘Download URL‘ (if applicable).

-- In the ‘Price‘ field add the minimum amount you would like the customer to donate/pay.
-Mark the ‘Allow Customers to Enter Amount‘ checkbox to create a donation style product.
-Enabling this checkbox will allow the customer to enter an amount in a neat field once this product has been added to a post or page.
+- In the ‘Price‘ field, click on the ‘Donation‘ option.
+Add the minimum amount you would like the customer to donate/pay in the appropriate field.
 Your minimum ‘Price‘ will be the default amount, although the customer can easily override this to any amount of their choosing (higher than the set price).

 - Click the ‘Publish‘ button to publish out the donation style product you have created.

 - Now that you have created your donation style product, you can copy the product shortcode and add it to any of your WordPress posts or pages.
 You can find more about adding the product to your website here.

 Once you create your donation product and you add it to a post or a page, your customers who view it from the front end of your website will see a payment button.
 In our example, we titled our button ‘Donate Today’.
 When the customer clicks on your ‘Popup/Modal Button’, the minimum amount you have chosen will be the default amount in the pricing box.
 They can choose to pay that amount, or simply override it with an amount higher than the minimum amount.
 The customer will then be able to make the payment with their PayPal account or credit or debit card.
 The checkout flow is the same for a donation as it is for a regular payment.